-I am a Ph.D.
-Candidate at Teachers College, Columbia University in the History and Education program and a Research Fellow at the Institute for Urban and Minority Education (IUME).
-My current scholarship examines the history of an alternative high school, called Harlem Prep, that educated former "dropout" students from 1967-1974.
-The Harlem Prep Project seeks to uncover the history of this fascinating institution, with the help of alumni and other supporters.
+I recently earned my Ph.D. from Columbia University in the History and Education program at Teachers College, where I am a Research Fellow at the Institute for Urban and Minority Education (IUME).
+My dissertation scholarship examines the history of an alternative high school, called Harlem Prep, that educated nontraditional students of color that had been pushed out of school from 1967-1974.
+The Harlem Prep Project seeks to uncover the history of this remarkable institution, with the help of alumni and other supporters.
 Although a historian by training, I am also interested in the intersections of youth learning and youth culture-- theories of empowerment and in the improvement of students' academic literacies -- with public history and historical methodology.
 My previous Youth Historians in Harlem (YHH) project explored these boundaries, merging the idea(s) that youth can "do" rigorous historical research in ways that empowers and builds real-world skills of youth while also demonstrating the benefits of collaborating with young people in university spaces.
 I am passionate about the power of education and the brilliance of our youth -- and always center my research around the idea that we underestimate their enormous, untapped potential.

-Digging deeper, however, I hope to be more than these academic confines.
+Digging deeper, however, I hope to be more than these academic confines, shaped by my varied life experiences living and learning in the St. Louis, in New York City, and now back in Los Angeles.
+I am a proud first-generation student who is the first in my family to receive a 4-year degree, and care deeply about similarly helping my students access — and succeed in — higher education.
 I strive to be a critical theorist with a stream of pragmatism; an independent-minded thinker; the ultimate idealist yet an admitted realist; a dedicated educator and listener; and most of all, a committed writer.
 Writing is my freedom.
 I am extremely fortunate and privileged to have the opportunity to write -- to write about my research and ideas, to write history and "the past," and above all, to write about what I believe can change how we think about the world around us.

-[Click + to read abstracts and links to download articles]
+[Click + to read abstracts below and links to download articles]

 + Goldenberg, B. M. (2016).
 "Youth Historians in Harlem: An After-School Blueprint for History Engagement through the Historical Process.
 The Social Studies 107 (2), 47-67.